Generative Neural Operators through Diffusion Last Layer: Background

-To compare stochastic and deterministic conditional targets in a unified way, we measure distributional error using the $2$-Wasserstein distance between the learned distribution $\rho_0(\cdot\mid c)$ and the target $p(\cdot\mid c)$.
-Prior work shows that score-based diffusion training admits a Wasserstein distance minimization interpretation \cite{Kwon22}.
-In a similar vein, we can show that small velocity matching error implies small transport error.
+To compare stochastic and deterministic conditional targets within a common distributional metric, we use the $2$-Wasserstein distance between the learned distribution $\rho_0(\cdot\mid c)$ and the target distribution $p(\cdot\mid c)$.
+This choice is consistent with Wasserstein interpretations of diffusion training \cite{Kwon22} and is naturally aligned with velocity based transport stability, where errors in the learned velocity field translate into endpoint distributional errors \cite{Benton24}.

 \begin{proposition} Fix $c$.
 Under suitable regularity conditions, there exists a constant $C>0$ such that

 \end{proposition}